-It’s been over a year since my last blog post.
+It’s been over a year since my last blog post (probably this is true, no matter when you’re reading this).
 Any blog post that begins with an apology for how long it’s been since the previous one is doomed, so–no apologies here.
 Just the facts, and no excuses.

-- rode approximately 1,800 miles on my mountain bike
+- rode approximately 1,800 miles on my mountain bike (if I was lucky)

 - had a broken tailbone, a concussion, a broken wrist, or some other injury (if I was unlucky)

 - despite the above, trained for and completed a triathlon, rode 50 miles at least once, or did something else that is border-line heroic for a middle-aged athlete (again with the luck)